rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% read_before "This tutorial is part 1 of 2 in this series."
 "Part 2:" "Why Apollo: Advantages, Disadvantages & Alternatives" "https://www.robinwieruch.de/why-apollo-advantages-disadvantages-alternatives" %}}

 When it comes to network requests between client and server applications, {{% a_blank "REST" "https://en.wikipedia.org/wiki/Representational_state_transfer" %}} is one of the most popular choices to connect both worlds.
-In REST, everything yevolves around the idea of having resources that are accessible by URLs.
+In REST, everything evolves around the idea of having resources that are accessible by URLs.
 You can read a resource with a HTTP GET request, create a resource with a HTTP POST request, and update or delete it with HTTP PUT and DELETE requests.
 These are called CRUD (Create, Read, Update, Delete) operations.
 Resources can be anything from authors, articles, or users.
 The format for transferring data is not opinionated with REST, but most often people will use JSON for it.
 In the end, REST enables applications to communicate with each other by using plain HTTP with URLs and HTTP methods.

 {{< highlight json >}}
 // a RESTful request